PythonCharmers/CoursePreparation/what_next.md

 ## Summary

-We have now come to the end of this book but, as they say, this is the _the beginning of the end_!.
+We have now come to the end of this book but, as they say, this is the _beginning of the end_!
 You are now an avid Python user and you are no doubt ready to solve many problems using Python.
 You can start automating your computer to do all kinds of previously unimaginable things or write your own games and much much more.
 So, get started!

+Do <a href="mailto:help@pythoncharmers">keep in touch</a> to let us know how you go!